EdwardBetts/FincLab/README.md

 ## Updates
 27 Aug 2015
+- [X] Improved the config class by reading all setting values as object properties.
 - [X] To replace urllib and http.client as requests.
 Handle http exceptions using requests.

 26 Aug 2015